blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 * `alert:1`: Indicates an alert condition regarding air quality has been detected.
 The event is immediately synced to Notehub.
 You can use this to signal an alert externally, such as notifying a pager other messaging service.

-* `alert:2`: Signifies that the alert is still ongoing and that air quality is .
+* `alert:2`: Signifies that the alert is still ongoing.
 Subsequent alerts after the initial alert have the `alert` property set to `2`, indicating that the alert is ongoing because air quality hasn't returned to normal levels.
 These events are not immediately sent to notehub, and are provided for continuous monitoring of air quality.

 * `alert:3`: Signifies a stand-down alert and that air quality has returned to normal levels.
 These events are sent immediately to notehub.
 This is typically used to send an external notification that air quality has returned to normal levels.

 When air quality returns to normal, `alert:3` is the last event sent with the `alert` property present.
-Subsequent events monitoring normal air quality do not have the `alert` property present until a new alert condition is detected.
+Subsequent events monitoring air quality do not have the `alert` property present until a new alert condition is detected.

 ### Configuration